-the name of a cataloged data set from which the system is to copy DCB information.
+the name of a non GDG cataloged data set from which the system is to copy DCB information.
+(Generation data group (GDG) names are invalid.)
 The information is contained in the data set label of the cataloged data set; the data set must reside on a direct access volume and the volume must be mounted before execution of the job step.